Dr Cristina Dye

 - Dye CD, Walenski M, Mostofsky S, Ullman MT.
 A verbal strength in children with Tourette syndrome?
 Evidence from a non-word repetition task.
 Brain and Language 2016, 160, 61-70.

 - Blume M, Barriere I, Dye CD, Kang C. Challenges for the development of linked open data for research in multilingualism.
-In: Lust,B;Blume,M;Pareja,A, ed.
+In: Pareja,A;Blume,M;Lust,B, ed.
 Development of Linguistic Linked Open Data Resources for Collaborative Data-Intensive Research in the Language Sciences.
 USA: MIT Press, 2017.
-Submitted.
+In Press.

 - Dye CD, Foley C. Interpreting the data: Scientific inference.
 In: Blume, M; Lust, B, ed.
 Research Methods in Language Acquisition: Principles, Procedures, and Practices.
 Washington, DC: American Psychological Association/Walter de Gruyter, 2016, pp.211-228.